top of page

 Part of the design simplification involved moving the pendulum arm to the side so the overall layout is more horizontal.
 The dial has a simplified look, although a traditional Roman numeral dial is also provided.

-The modified pendulum makes the clock more efficient so the runtime could be increased.
-Different runtime options are provided ranging from 4.6 days to 21.5 days.
+Runtime options are provided ranging from 8 days to 23 days.
 Two gears need to be re-printed to change the runtime.
-The longest runtimes require more drive weight and the pendulum beat must be set very accurately to get them to run.
+The longest runtimes require more drive weight, and the pendulum beat must be set very accurately to get them to run.
 The shorter runtime options are much more reliable.
-I prefer somewhere around 8 days in my clock.
+I prefer the mid range options of 11 to 17 days in my clock.
+These are the best balance of longevity vs reliability.

 The overall size of this clock is around 15" (38cm) by 9" (23cm) with an 8" (20cm) dial.
 It requires a printer with the print area of a Prusa MK3S (250x210mm) or an Ender 3 (220x220mm).